CABARETE: ADVENTURE IN THE CARIBBEAN

 The Dominican Republic is bursting at the seams with mountains and rivers.
 You may not know but it is home to the highest peak in the Caribbean region, Pico Duarte, which is over 3000m high.
 These mountains and rivers create some amazing canyons and caves, so beautiful they will take your breath away.
 Canyoning with Kayak River Adventures is a day trip not to be missed and they have several different tours, with varying degrees of difficulty to choose from for an action-packed exhilarating adventure, exploring some real geological wonders of the world.

 Swell has been voted Best Surf Camp in both the Dominican Republic and in the wider Caribbean region and also voted Best Surf Camp for Beginners several times over in the 9 years they have been open.

 Swell caters to adults who want to learn to surf in a stylish, fun place.
-The ‘camp’ (it’s really a stylish boutique surf hotel in Cabarete) was purpose built and the design based on the owner’s many years of surfcamp and surf travel experience.
+The ‘camp’ (it’s really a stylish boutique surf retreat in Cabarete) was purpose built and the design based on the owner’s many years of surfcamp and surf travel experience.

 The owners knew exactly what surfers, novice or beginner surfers wanted; a social place with great accommodation and delicious food, where adult travellers could come, either solo, as a couple or friends, to experience a great surf vacation.